Best Software

 The Playbook Layer: What "Good" Looks Like

 The capability gap between leading platforms and the rest sits almost entirely in the playbook layer.
 Every CLM markets "AI."
-Far fewer have a real playbook engine.
-Here is what a mature playbook engine includes, and what most "AI CLM" pages don't tell you up front.
+Far fewer document a full playbook engine.
+Here is what a mature playbook engine includes, and the gaps we most often had to ask vendors about during our August 2026 review.

 Multi-round capability tracks playbook depth almost one-to-one.
 Tools without per-clause approval routing or multi-level fallback ladders can do AI review.
-They cannot do multi-round negotiation meaningfully.
+Multi-round negotiation in the sense used in this guide needs both.

 For a deeper dive into how to actually build a playbook, see our guide on AI playbooks for contract management.